zio/zio/docs/datatypes/contextual/index.md

 #### Using `provideCustomService` Method

-`ZEnv` is a convenient type alias that provides several built-in ZIO dependencies that are useful in most applications.
+`ZEnv` is a convenient type alias that provides several built-in ZIO services that are useful in most applications.

 Sometimes we have written a program that contains ZIO built-in services and some other services that are not part of `ZEnv`.

- As `ZEnv` provides us the implementation of built-in services, we just need to provide dependencies for those services that are not part of the `ZEnv`.
+ As `ZEnv` provides us the implementation of built-in services, we just need to provide service builders for those services that are not part of the `ZEnv`.

 `ZIO#provideCustomService` helps us to do so and returns an effect that only depends on `ZEnv`.